pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/debian_install.md

-_This guide describes the steps required to have Pydio Cells running on Debian 8 and Debian 9_.
+_This guide describes the steps required to have Pydio Cells running on Debian 8, Debian 9 and Debian 10_.

 [:image-popup:1_installation_guides/logos-os/logo-debian.png]